 - They are well suited to the specifics of the local environment

-- They are, by definition, bred from bees that have survived in that environment (often referred to as "survivor stock")
+- They are bred from bees that have survived in that environment (often referred to as “survivor stock”)

 Finding Your Position

-As we mentioned at the outset, PerfectBee isn't in the business of telling you which approach is right for you.
-Perhaps the most central question you might ask yourself is around the topic of treatment-free beekeeping.
+As we mentioned at the outset, PerfectBee isn’t in the business of telling you which approach is right for you.
+But perhaps the most central question you might ask yourself is around the topic of treatment-free beekeeping.

 Those who treat and see their bees subsequently flourish become ever more convinced that their intervention made the difference, regardless of whether the bees would have survived anyway.
 Those who don’t treat and lose their bees may also reach the conclusion that treating the bees was the way to go after all.

 But using a small number of hives as a definitive factor in deciding whether to adhere to natural beekeeping is a short-sighted proposition.

 For any one hive that was treated successfully, there’s another that was treated and didn’t survive.
 And there is also a hive that recovered from potential mites , without any treatments.